-Unlike a hospital indemnity plan, which helps with hospitalization costs, cancer plans assist with all costs related to cancer treatment (both inpatient and outpatient).
-The most costly cancer treatments tend to be medications covered under Medicare Part B is medical coverage for people with Original Medicare benefits.
-It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
-Medicare Part B pays 80 percent of most medically necessary healthcare services..
-So, if you choose a Medicare Advantage plan with a 20% coinsurance on Part B medications, you could receive a whopper of a bill.
+Unlike a hospital indemnity plan, which helps with hospitalization costs, cancer plans assist with all costs related to cancer treatment (inpatient and outpatient).
+The most costly cancer treatments are medications covered under Medicare Part B. If you choose a Medicare Advantage plan with a 20% coinsurance on Part B medications, you could receive a whopper of a bill.

 Purchasing a basic cancer plan will help pay you a lump sum if you’re diagnosed with cancer.
-You can use this payment for anything you choose, including the cost of chemotherapy administered in your doctor’s office.
+You can use this payment for anything, including the cost of chemotherapy in your doctor’s office.

 How To Get Help Finding The Right Medicare Plan

 While Medicare Advantage plans have many advantages, they potentially have just as many pitfalls.
-Extra benefits and low A premium is an amount that an insurance policyholder must pay for coverage.
-Premiums are typically paid on a monthly basis.
-In the federal Medicare program, there are four different types of premiums. are great, but you have to make sure the services you need most are covered at a cost you can afford.
-And, unfortunately, doing so can be complicated.
+Extra benefits and low premiums are great, but you must ensure the services you need most are covered at a cost you can afford.
+Unfortunately, doing so can be complicated.